project-sunbird/sunbird.org-docs/developer-docs/upgrade/build_n_deploy.md

 4. After plugins build and deploy, provide the blob url of the plugins zip file in Player build.
 Refer Player build job on [this page](developer-docs/server-installation/artifactupload-job/core-services){:target="_blank"}

 5. Build all the services mentioned in the table below.
-In case of Cassadnra migration (Core / Cassandra), the job needs to be build twice and deployed twice.
+In case of Cassandra migration (Core / Cassandra), the job needs to be built twice and deployed thrice.
 Refer to the tags page to get the two tags.
 Also in case of errors in Cassadnra migration, refer to [this page](developer-docs/server-installation/core-services){:target="_blank"}

 Here is the list of jobs that are required to be built and deployed for your reference.